CPHS/OPHS Glossary of Terms

 has been reviewed and approved by an IRB in accordance with an approved assurance.
 If required, it includes

-general and permanent rules published in the Federal Register by
+and permanent rules published in the Federal Register by the Executive

 Children: